limorigu/Cockamamie-Gobbledegook/README.md

 # Cockamamie-Gobbledegook
-Analysis for the ICML paper Humor in Word Embeddings:Cockamamie Gobbledegook for Nincompoops
+Analysis for the ICML paper Humor in Word Embeddings: Cockamamie Gobbledegook for Nincompoops